 In our work with news wire reports on the Middle East, two words stand out as particularly problematic: FORCE and ATTACK.
 Both words can be used either as nouns ("A guerrilla force launched an attack") or as verbs ("Rebel radio said guerrillas would attack in order to force concessions") and occur frequently in reports about military conflict.
-FORCE and ATTACK are further complicated because they can be used to refer both to verbal actions null-cod'ed. verb.
-1. the act of assigning a null code [- -] to a verb phrase in TABARI.
+FORCE and ATTACK are further complicated because they can be used to refer both to verbal actions (persuasion and criticism) and to uses of force; both uses are common in news reports.
+In our dictionaries, a large number of patterns are associated with each of these words to try to distinguish the noun usage from the verb usage.
+ARMS, BATTLE, FIRE, HELP, ORDER, PLAN, PLEDGE, STRIKE and SUPPORT are other examples of words that are used both as verbs and as nouns.